Measuring Dimensions of Self-Presentation in Twitter Bios and their Links to Misinformation Sharing: Evaluation

-\paragraph{Predictive Evaluation} Before training, we randomly hold out 20\% of $X$ in each dataset as a test set.
-For each observation in the test set, we ensure that \emph{at least one} of the identities is in $V$.
-For the $i$th sample, we then take one identity, $X^i_t$, as the hold-out target and and call the rest of the bio $X^i_r$.
+\paragraph{Task Description} To perform this evaluation, we randomly sample another 1.5M Twitter bios from the Decahose using the same approach as above, creating an 80/20 train/test split between the two samples.
+For each observation in the test set, we ensure that \emph{at least one} of the identities is in $V$ (which is defined using the training data).
+For the $i$th sample, we then take one identity, $X^i_t$, as the hold-out target and call the rest of the bio $X^i_r$.
 We ensure $X^i_t$ is in $V$, i.e. in all cases the target is observed at least once in the training data.
+This task notably favors the three new models we present here, in that they are each trained in a manner similar to the prediction task.
+However, the comparison is still useful to 1) ensure that fine-tuning works as expected and 2) to compare between the three new models.
+With respect to the latter point, there is reason to believe that the word2vec model should outperform the Fine-tuned BERT or fine-tuned SBERT model, because the word2vec model is trained \emph{only} on in-domain data relevant to the task.

-To generate predictions, we first generate an embedding for $X^i_r$, $ L^i_r = embedding(X^i_r)$; details on how embeddings are generated for each model are in Appendix~\ref{sec:appendix_model_embs}.
-We then measure the similarity of $L^i_r$ with the embedding of all identities $v \in V$, $Similarity(L^i_r, L^i_v)$, leaving us with $|V|$ similarity scores to $L^i_r$.\footnote{Recent work has suggested that transforming embeddings before similarity comparisons is important \cite{timkey-van-schijndel-2021-bark}.
-We do not find performance improvements here, and so do not do so.} We evaluate similarity scores returned by each model using three evaluation metrics: \emph{average rank}, \emph{log softmax score} and \emph{top 1\% accuracy}.
+To generate predictions, we first generate an embedding for $X^i_r$, $ L^i_r = embedding(X^i_r)$\footnote{Extended details on how embeddings are generated for each model are in the Appendix.}.
+We then measure the cosine similarity of $L^i_r$ with the embedding of all identities $v \in V$, $Similarity(L^i_r, L^i_v)$, leaving us with $|V|$ similarity scores to $L^i_r$.
+We evaluate similarity scores returned by each model using two evaluation metrics: \emph{average rank} and \emph{log softmax score}.
 Average rank is computed by, for each test point, finding the ranking of $X^i_t$ in the scores produced by each model, and taking the average over all test points.
-The log softmax score draws on prior work \cite{joseph2021friend} and transforms similarity scores into a probability distribution using the softmax, and then take the log of the results.
-Finally, the top 1\% accuracy metric measures the ability of each model to rank the target identity in the top 1\% of $|V|$ and is used as a more tangible metric for predictive power.
+The log softmax score draws on prior work \cite{joseph2021friend} and transforms similarity scores into a probability distribution using the softmax, and then takes the log of the result for $X^i_t$.